 Director, Wired Humanities Projects, Center for Equity Promotion, College of Education, University of Oregon

 Stephanie joined the Honoring Tribal Legacies (HTL) project in 2010 when WHP was located within the University of Oregon Libraries.
 The project was then under the leadership of CHiXapkaid (Skokomish), who was a professor in the College of Education.
 As the project took shape, Stephanie was brought in as Co-Principal Investigator and, early in 2015, she was given the Principal Investigator role.
 Currently, she manages the funds made available to the University of Oregon by the National Park Service for the support of HTL.
-Our current funding runs through the end of 2017 and is devoted to supporting the dissemination of the Handbook volumes and the demonstration Teachings.
-We also hope to see additional teachers embrace our curriculum design guidelines, to develop new Teachings, that we may assist in disseminating.
+Our present funding runs through the end of 2018 and is devoted to 1) supporting the dissemination of the Handbook volumes and the demonstration Teachings and, 2) the design of new Teachings.

 While Stephanie’s expertise in this project falls into the area of grant writing, grants management, and digital humanities, she has been a life-long advocate for infusing the history of the Americas with more indigenous perspectives.
 She has a Ph.D. in History and taught graduates and undergraduates at the University of Maine and the University of Oregon.
 In addition to coordinating most of the daily activities of WHP, Stephanie is the lead scholar on all of WHP’s projects that have Mesoamerican content.
 She was the Principal Investigator of the four-year, NEH-NSF funded project (2008–2012) to build an online Nahuatl Dictionary that now has more than 36,000 words and enjoys more that 100,000 visitors per year (70K of them, the majority in Mexico, are regular users).
 John Sullivan and his team in Zacatecas contributed the modern Eastern Huastecan Nahuatl to the dictionary and a digital version of a sixteenth-century vocabulary by Alonso de Molina.
 Frances Karttunen contributed her Analytical Dictionary of Nahuatl.
 Stephanie and the Oregon team have contributed thousands of attestations of word usage from manuscripts.
 James Lockhart bequeathed his files with the intention of seeing some of the material digitized; Stephanie is gradually incorporating some of this into the dictionary.
 The lexicon continues to grow under Stephanie’s management.